symlex/symlex/README.md

 Doctrine Migrations for creating and migrating database tables is supported out of the box:

 ```
-migrations:diff           Generate a migration by comparing your current database to your mapping information.
 migrations:execute        Execute a single migration version up or down manually.
 migrations:generate       Generate a blank migration class.
 migrations:migrate        Execute a migration to a specified version or the latest available version.